 It was my first time doing it, and this new acquired skill proved to be useful later on when I could make my own spring rolls at street food stalls in Hanoi.

-A little past noon we were back at the pier to get back to Hanoi by bus.
+A little past noon we were back at the pier to get back to Hanoi for more things to do.
 We arrived there at around 5 p.m.
 I enjoyed my cruise very much: the ship, the scenery, the meals, the tai chi and the cooking class, plus the excellent service.
 The only drawback was the faltering English of the guide but his attitude and care about travellers made up for that.
 So if you decide to do a Halong Bay tour, I can definitely recommend Silversea Cruises.
 Want to explore more of Vietnam?
 Check these Vietnam must visit destinations!
 Have you been to Halong Bay?
 Please share your experience in the comments section!

 About the author